- System Overview

 The Cornell Communications Door Monitoring system provides senior and assisted living facilities with a wealth of unique options and custom features capable of integrating with your emergency communication systems, which means your Series 1000 Door Monitoring system is sure to deliver trouble-free performance, year after year.

 Unique Door Monitoring System Settings and Options

 The Series 1000 Door Monitoring System offers our customers a full range of options to help you design the right system for every application.
 Consider how a typical nursing home makes full use of the Series 1000:

 The master panel controls and monitors each door in the system constantly--including exterior, stairwell, and individual room doors.
 During the day, the main entrance is left open and disarmed, as are the doors to individual patient’s rooms - a status signified by steady green LEDs.

-Should any entrances or exits be opened by an unauthorized individual, emergency notification light begins flashing and an intermittent tone sounds at all master and remote panels.
-Should a second door be opened before the first is investigated, an overriding tone sounds (Naturally, these tones can be muted or silenced for noise-free applications).
+Should any entrances or exits be opened by an unauthorized individual, emergency notification light begins flashing and an intermittent alarm tone sounds at all master and remote panels.
+Should a second door be opened before the first is investigated, an overriding tone sounds (Naturally, these alarms can be muted or silenced for noise-free applications).
 Changing the status of a particular door is as simple as touching the right zone switch on the master panel for this installation.
 However, it can be as complex as requiring the insertion of a key at this panel, or at a remote station.
 The configuration you specify will depend upon the number of functions required in a given application.

 Master and Remote Door Monitoring Stations